The

 - A donation flow plus email capture, wired through Netlify with no backend to babysit.

-- Fast, mobile-first, accessible (WCAG AA), and owned outright on free hosting.
+- Fast, mobile-first, accessible (WCAG AA), and owned outright with a portable hosting path.

 A program that looks as serious as it is.